flaming-snowman/CS163-Projects-2024Fall/_posts/2024-12-13-team11-3d-segmentation.md

 ## PointNet

-PointNet was one of the first deep learning solutions to directly process raw point clouds without requiring a voxelization or projection step into a more structured input.
+PointNet [2] was one of the first deep learning solutions to directly process raw point clouds without requiring a voxelization or projection step into a more structured input.
 It addressed three key challenges:
 - Permutation invariance: point cloud data is inherently unordered and should handle all $$N!$$ possible permutations of the input exactly the same.
 - Interaction among points: in acknolwedging permutation invariance and foregoing a direct 3-dimensional structural representation, we should still account for the distance between points to maintain spatial information, much like in CNNs where local features aggregate and build up to more complex, semantic features.
 - Transformation invariance: a geometric object's representations and downstream predictions should ideally be identical under transformations like rotations.

 In addressing these, PointNet became the new state-of-the-art as a backbone for 3D recognitions tasks, ranging from classification to part and instance segmentation, showing better robustness to rigid motions and perturbations.

 The key to PointNets lie in finding an informative symmetic function.
-A symmetric function $$g$$ is one that approximates a set on a function $$f$$ as: TODO
+A symmetric function $$g$$ is one that approximates a set on a function $$f$$ as:

-We approximate the function applied to a set by applying a symmetric function on transformed elements in the set:

 $$
 f(\{x_1, \dots, x_n\}) \approx g(h(x_1), \dots, h(x_n)),
 $$